Pop Culture Madness!

 RIP, Scandals, Sad and Odd News

-Olympic champion, Ewa Klobukowska, failed the newly-introduced gender test before the European Cup in 1967 and was consequently banned from competing and stripped of her records; a year later, she gave birth to her first child.
+Olympic champion Ewa Klobukowska failed the newly introduced gender test before the European Cup 1967.
+Consequently, she was banned from competing and stripped of her records; a year later, she gave birth to her first child.

-In the 1960s, there were numerous sightings of a "Mothman" in Point Pleasant, West Virginia.
-After the 1967 collapse of the Silver Bridge that killed 46 people, with two additional never found... no one saw it ever again.
+In the 1960s, there were numerous sightings of a “Mothman” in Point Pleasant, West Virginia.
+After the 1967 collapse of the Silver Bridge that killed 46 people, with two more never found… no one ever saw it again.

 Australian prime minister Harold Holt served from 1966 to 1967.
-One day, while in office, he went for a swim and just disappeared without a trace.
+One day, while in office, he went swimming and disappeared without a trace.

 Soldiers testing Agent Orange in Canada were told the chemical was completely safe and sprayed it on each other to cool off.
 It causes cancer.

-Political outlaw Che Guevara was shot 9 times during his execution before he was pronounced dead on October 9, 1967.
-The Bolivian Army did this so that there was no hope of him escaping prison and that there was no drama in regard to a trial.
+Political outlaw Che Guevara was shot nine times during his execution before he was pronounced dead on October 9, 1967.
+The Bolivian Army did this so there was no hope of him escaping prison and no drama concerning a trial.

-In spite of what you may still hear today, Walt Disney was not frozen right after his death in late 1966.
+Despite what you may still hear today, Walt Disney was not frozen right after he died in late 1966.

 Sitting close to the TV will not damage your eyesight.
-The myth spread after it was discovered that TVs made prior to 1967 emitted excessive radiation.
+The myth spread after it was discovered that TVs made before 1967 emitted excessive radiation.

 Airplane Celebrity Death: Otis Redding